Services are available to UF Scripps employees and adult family members.

 It can be a challenge to have a colleague who is having emotional problems; and you may be unsure of how to help.
-You can always encourage your colleague to make an appointment at CAPS or with another mental health provider.
+You can always encourage your colleague to make an appointment at ECS or with another mental health provider.
 However, you can’t force a friend who is refusing assistance or support to seek help.
 You can try to offer friendly support by:

-- letting your friend/colleague know, in a private setting, that you are worried about him/her
+- Letting your friend/colleague know, in a private setting, that you are worried about him/her

-- contacting Dana Scoville or Claudia Herrera at the counseling center about your concern to speak confidentially about your friend/colleague and receive support.
+- Contacting Dana Scoville or Claudia Herrera at the counseling center about your concern to speak confidentially about your friend/colleague and receive support.